2026 Conference Program

 2:00 p.m. to 4:00 p.m.

-25: The Design Process: Insights from Multiple Perspectives
+26 : The Design Process: Insights from Multiple Perspective

-Tomas Chester and Adam Taylor, Chester Electronic Design and Adiuvo Engineering
+Tomas Chester, Chester Electronic Design, and Adam Taylor, Adiuvo Design

 Creating your own designs from scratch demands not only technical skill and dedication but also the ability to approach a project from multiple perspectives.
 This technical seminar will explore a custom FPGA system on module printed circuit board from the perspectives of project management, hardware design, and FPGA engineering.